konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 kubectl create -f kubernetes/nifi/secured_nifi_cluster.yaml
 ```

-The first can take some times, the `cert-manager` and `Let's encrypt` will check that you are able to manage the dns zone, so if you check the pods :
+The first time can take some time, the `cert-manager` and `Let's encrypt` will check that you are able to manage the dns zone, so if you check the pods :

 ```console
 kubectl get pods -n nifikop